 MEASURE DESCRIPTION AVAIL.
-STATUS Safe Restart Agreement of personal protective equipment (of which, over \$4.5 billion for federal PPE procurement) and ensuring health care systems have the capacity to manage future outbreaks.
-These investments will also provide support for vulnerable populations, support those experiencing mental health and problematic substance use challenges, help ensure the safety of child care including: ramping up testing and contact tracing, securing a sufficient supply of personal protective equipment (of which, over \$4.5 billion for federal PPE procurement) and ensuring health care systems have the capacity to manage future outbreaks.
-These investments will also provide support for vulnerable populations, support those experiencing mental health and problematic substance use challenges, help ensure the safety of child care centres for both children and educators, support essential municipal services. \$12.3 billion payment on September 30, 2020, including supplementary top-up amounts for Prince Edward Island and the Territories.
-(Note: also included in TBS reporting to OGGO) \$700 million payment on March 30, 2021, to further support provincial and territorial testing capacity.
-Reducing Import Costs to Facilitate Access to Critical Medical Goods Effective March 16, goods imported for emergency use by or on behalf of certain health-related entities, including hospitals and first response organizations to respond to COVID 19 are eligible for relief from tariffs and sales taxes.
+STATUS Safe Restart Agreement Nearly \$20 billion to support the restarting of the country's economies, including: ramping up testing and contact tracing, securing a sufficient supply of personal protective equipment (of which, over \$4.5 billion for federal PPE procurement) and ensuring health care systems have the capacity to manage outbreaks.
+These investments also provide support for vulnerable populations, support those experiencing mental health and problematic substance use challenges, help ensure the safety of child care centres for both children and educators, support essential municipal services, and provide paid sick leave.
+Direct payments to provinces and territories made; implementation of federal funding ongoing \$12.3 billion payment on September 30, 2020, including supplementary top-up amounts for Prince Edward Island and the Territories. \$700 million payment on March 30, 2021, to further support provincial and territorial testing capacity.
+(Note: both payments also included in GC InfoBase) Reducing Import Costs to Facilitate Access to Critical Medical Goods Effective March 16, goods imported for emergency use by or on behalf of certain health-related entities, including hospitals and first response organizations to respond to COVID 19 are eligible for relief from tariffs and sales taxes.
 Goods imported by or on behalf of public or private care residences, such as seniors' residences, retirement homes, nursing homes and shelters, also eligible for relief effective April 6, 2020.
 Effective May 5, imports of certain goods, including medical supplies such as personal protective equipment, are eligible for relief from tariffs.
 Relief is available to all importers of specified goods including businesses, distributors, and individual Canadians.
 Effective March 16, 2020, April 6, 2020 and May 5, 2020, until further notice Ongoing Operations

 MEASURE DESCRIPTION AVAIL.
 STATUS Canada Emergency Wage Subsidy (CEWS) As of March 15, 2020, wage subsidy has been provided at a rate of up to 75%, representing up to \$847 per week per active employee, for eligible employers whose revenues have decreased due to COVID-19.
-The wage subsidy program is currently set to expire in June 2021.
-Budget 2021 proposes to extend the wage subsidy until September 25, 2021.
-It also proposes to gradually decrease the subsidy rate, beginning July 4, 2021, in order to ensure an orderly phase-out of the program as vaccinations are completed and the economy reopens.
-Currently available As of April 11, 2021 3,171,960 applications received.
-3,141,900 applications approved, 440,580 of which are from unique applicants. \$74.25 billion paid out in wage subsidies, supporting more than 5.3 million employees.
-Canada Emergency Rent Subsidy and Lockdown Support As of September 20, 2021, rent and mortgage subsidy has been provided at a rate of up to 65% of eligible expenses to qualifying businesses, charities and non-profits whose revenues have decreased due to COVID-19.
+The wage subsidy program was previously set to expire in June 2021.
+Budget 2021 extended the wage subsidy until September 25, 2021.
+The government now proposes to extend this subsidy to October 23, 2021, and to increase the subsidy rates between August 29 and September 25.
+Currently available As of July 18, 2021, 3,995,220 applications received, 3,960,390 applications approved, 450,710 of which are from unique applicants. \$87.1 billion paid out in wage subsidies, supporting more than 5.3 million employees.
+Canada Emergency Rent Subsidy and Lockdown Support As of September 27, 2020, rent and mortgage subsidy has been provided at a rate of up to 65% of eligible expenses to qualifying businesses, charities and non-profits whose revenues have decreased due to COVID-19.
 Qualifying organizations that have been significantly restricted by a mandatory public health order issued by a qualifying public health authority can receive an additional 25% of rent support through the Lockdown Support.
-The measures are currently set to expire in June 2021.
-Budget 2021 proposes to extend the rent subsidy and Lockdown Support until September 25, 2021.
-It also proposes to gradually decrease the rate of the rent subsidy, beginning July 4, 2021, in order to ensure an orderly phase-out of this program as vaccinations are completed and the economy reopens.
-Currently available As of April 18, 2021, 162,470 organizations have received support from the CERS and the Lockdown Support, representing \$2.97 billion paid out since the launch of the programs.
+The measures were previously set to expire in June 2021.
+Budget 2021 extended the rent subsidy and Lockdown Support until September 25, 2021.
+The government now proposes to extend these measures to October 23, 2021, and to increase the rent subsidy rates between August 29 and September 25.
+Currently available As of July 18, 2021, 200,600 organizations have received support from the CERS and the Lockdown Support, representing \$5.24 billion paid out since the launch of the programs.